Study Abroad: Health and Safety

 Undergraduate students enrolling in International and Study Abroad Programs Office-sponsored programs will be able to download the Alert Traveler application for their mobile devices while studying abroad.
 This app has important international travel information as well as the ability to send alerts regarding incidents which may impact a student’s safety.
 Fordham University staff can also communicate with students through the app.

-All students studying abroad through Fordham, as well as staff and faculty participating in Fordham sponsored travel, must enroll in the Department of State's Smart Traveler Enrollment Program, and in Fordham's Travel Registry (access with your My.Fordham credentials).
+All students studying abroad through Fordham, as well as staff and faculty participating in Fordham sponsored travel, should enroll in the Department of State's Smart Traveler Enrollment Program, and must register in Fordham's Travel Registry (access with your My.Fordham credentials).

 OSAC's Travel Toolkit publishes invaluable information on many topics related to traveling abroad.